 NEH encourages proposals from first time applicants and those who have not received prior NEH funding.
-For the purposes of this program, NEH has established the following criteria to designate an organization as small- to mid-sized.
-The agency especially welcomes proposals from organizations that meet at least two of the following criteria:
+For the purposes of this program, NEH is targeting organizations that meet at least two of the following criteria:

-- Your annual operating budget is under \$1,000,000 - You are in a community with a population of fewer than 300,000 people - Your employed staff totals 50 people or fewer - You rely on volunteers and/or part-time staff to perform the majority of daily operations - Your core mission is to interpret under-told stories and/or your core audience is drawn from underserved populations (e.g., communities of color, LGBTQ+ communities, residents of rural areas, disability communities, U.S. religious minorities, and persons experiencing persistent poverty)
+- Your annual operating budget is under \$1,000,000 - You are in a community with a population of fewer than 300,000 people - Your employed staff totals 25 people or fewer - You rely on volunteers and/or part-time staff to perform the majority of daily operations - Your core mission is to interpret under-told stories and/or your core audience is drawn from underserved populations (e.g., communities of color, LGBTQ+ communities, residents of rural areas, disability communities, U.S. religious minorities, and persons experiencing persistent poverty) - Your organization is officially designated as an Historically Black College or University (see the list on the Department of Education's website), Hispanic Serving Institution (see the eligibility matrix and list on the Department of Education's website), or Tribal College or University (TCU) recognized by the Department of Education

-If your organization is a subordinate of a parent entity - such as a museum at a university or a cultural center run by a municipality - but otherwise meets the above criteria, you may still be a good match for this program.
-In such cases, your organization must be programmatically and administratively distinct from the parent organization, maintain its own staff and budget, and have an independent board or group that has substantial responsibility for oversight and management.
+If your organization is a public-serving subordinate of a large parent entity - such as a small museum at a university or a cultural center run by a municipality - and otherwise meets the above criteria, you may still be a good match for this program.
+In such cases, your organization must be programmatically and administratively distinct from the parent organization, maintain its own staff and budget, and have an independent board or group that is responsible for oversight and management.